-A mainstay of traditional British fox hunts, the Fox Terrier is a sturdy, athletic breed known for both its sense of humor and intelligence.
-While they do possess typical terrier traits of feistiness and a powerful prey drive, the Fox Terrier is a great match for anyone seeking a playful, amusing companion with lots of personality, while their athletic, graceful features also makes them master show dogs.
+A mainstay of traditional British fox hunts, Fox Terriers are small-to-medium dogs from England with long faces, short legs, and either wiry or smooth coats.
+This strong, short-backed hunting breed has a distinctive expression.
+While they possess typical terrier traits of feistiness and a powerful prey drive, Fox Terriers are a great match for owners seeking playful, amusing companions with big personalities.
+Fox Terriers are known for both their sense of humor and intelligence.
+Their athletic, graceful features also make them master show dogs.

 Weight: 15 to 18 pounds